northeastern-rc/rc-public-documentation/docs/source/using-ood/interactiveapps/jupyterlab.md

 1. Select the Anaconda version you used to create your virtual Python environment in the **System-wide Conda Module** field.
 1. Check the **Custom Anaconda Environment** box, and enter the name of your custom virtual Python environment in the **Name of Custom Conda Environment** field.
 1. Click **Launch** to join the queue for a compute node.
-This might take a few minutes, depending on your requested resources.
+This might take a few minutes, depending on what you asked for.
-1. When you have been allocated a compute node, click **Connect to Jupyter**.
+1. When allocated a compute node, click **Connect to Jupyter**.

 When your JupyterLab Notebook is running and open, type `conda list` in a cell and run the cell to confirm that the environment is your custom conda environment (you should see this on the first line).
 This command will also list all of your available packages.